Important Entry Requirement & Application Update

 - Anatomy and Physiology

-Access to Higher Education (Health Care) - Blended Learning
+Access to Higher Education (Health Care) - Blended Learning (Bangor only)

 The Access to Higher Education (Health Care) - Blended Learning course runs over 1 extended day a week for the full academic year.
 Classes are scheduled between 9.00 AM and 7PM - and learners are expected to attend all sessions.
 Attendance and punctuality are monitored closely over the first few weeks on the course.
 In addition to the study day in College, learners will be expected to complete a large amount of study independently - guided by their tutors and online materials.